-Health Canada's TPD is the national authority that regulates, evaluates and monitors the safety, efficacy, and quality of therapeutic and diagnostic products available to Canadians.
+Health Canada's HPFB is the national authority that regulates, evaluates and monitors the safety, efficacy, and quality of therapeutic and diagnostic products available to Canadians.
 These products include drugs, medical devices, disinfectants and sanitizers with disinfectant claims.

 Research for new drugs begins with scientists developing various chemical or biological substances.
 Once a substance has been isolated and purified, it is administered to tissue cultures or to a variety of small animals to see whether or not there are significant changes.
 These changes may be biochemical, physiological or behavioural in nature.

 If promising results are obtained from these initial studies, a variety of animal and laboratory tests are conducted to study other effects of the substance [for example (e.g.) how it affects the immune system or reproductive system] and to determine what dosage of the substance should be given to achieve a particular effect.

 If these preclinical tests indicate that a substance produces the desired result and is not toxic, the sponsor [that is (i.e.) the person or company who takes responsibility for the application] may apply to HPFB for authorization to conduct a clinical trial in Canada.